 Fast forward to 2021, and we now have the CHUM hospital covering a parcel of the tunnel.
 In 2017, the City of Montreal launched the International Multidisciplinary Landscape Architecture Competition for the design of La Place des Montréalaises, an urban esplanade connecting Old Montreal to its downtown core, near City Hall and the Champ-de-Mars metro station.
 The public square will be contained between Hôtel-de-Ville Avenue, Saint-Antoine Street, Sanguinet Street and Viger Avenue.

-The winning consortium, Lemay + Angela Silver + SNC Lavalin in collaboration with ELEMA, presented an impressive suspended flowery with indigenous perennials and a commemorative staircase enshrines the names of 21 remarkable Montreal women.
-The design won a 2020 Canadian Architect Award of Excellence and Azure Magazine’s AZ Awards in 2019.
+The winning consortium, Lemay + Angela Silver + SNC Lavalin in collaboration with ELEMA, presented an impressive suspended flowery with indigenous perennials and a commemorative staircase that enshrines the names of 21 remarkable Montreal women.
+The design won the 2020 Canadian Architect Award of Excellence and Azure Magazine’s AZ Awards in 2019.

 The $34 million, 19,890 m2 project is slated to begin in 2022 and delivery is planned for 2025.

 “This project is healing the city by connecting back over the highway to join two major precincts.
 It also honours the memory of 21 women who were so important to the evolution of Montreal.
 It imagines itself throughout the year through a meadow of flowers, trying to take advantage of all of the seasons.
-It’s beautifully rendered through line drawings”, says Susan Fitzgerald, one of the jurors at the Canadian Architect Awards.
+It’s beautifully rendered through line drawings”, said Susan Fitzgerald, one of the jurors at the Canadian Architect Awards.